-Among all papers, perhaps closest to our model is \citet{gupta2019markovian}, who studied what we call the \emph{bandits} special case of our problem in an offline setting, showing, among other results, that ``frugal'' algorithms for combinatorial optimization extend with the same approximation guarantees.
-We focus on a significantly more general Markov Search Process model that allows at each time for a choice between multiple possible decisions with different costs and transition functions.
+\citet{gupta2019markovian} studies what we call the \emph{bandits} special case of our problem in an offline setting, showing, among other results, that ``frugal'' algorithms for combinatorial optimization extend with the same approximation guarantees.
+We focus on a significantly more general \msp{} model that allows at each time for a choice between multiple possible decisions with different costs and transition functions.
 We do not know of works in this literature that have considered more adaptive decisionmaking processes such as our cabinets and DAGs models.